AvePoint/cloud-api/docs/elements/baseline-management/query-create-baseline-job-report-detail.md

 ## Response Sample

-If the request has been successfully processed, a 200 OK response will be returned along with the created baseline id displayed in the response body.
+If the request has been successfully processed, a 200 OK response will be returned along with the report details of the queried baseline creation job displayed in the response body.
 For more details on the HTTP status code, refer to [HttpStatusCode](https://learn.avepoint.com/docs/Use-AvePoint-Graph-API.html#http-status-code).

 ```json
 {